Maraschino: all you need to know about the legendary cherry liqueur

 What cocktails to make with Maraschino

-We have said that it has the same sweetening function as the triple sec, but beware the triple sec is smooth and spicy, while the maraschino is sweet but warm and smooth.
-It is an ingredient present in great cocktails such as Mary Pickford, Hemingway Special, Martinez cocktail, Last Word cocktail, Tuxedo, Casino, Brooklyn, Brandy Crusta, Harvey Wallbanger.
+We have said that it has the same sweetening function as the triple sec, but beware: the triple sec is smooth and spicy, while the maraschino is sweet but warm and smooth.
+It is an ingredient present in great cocktails such as Mary Pickford, Hemingway Special, Martinez cocktail, Last Word cocktail, Tuxedo, Casino, Brooklyn, Brandy Crusta, and Harvey Wallbanger.